Skip to content

 Building Your Power Team 2.0: From Solo Investor to CEO

-When you start as a real estate investor, your “Power Team” is usually simple: a local realtor, a mortgage broker, and a decent home inspector.
+When you start as a real estate investor, your “Power Team” is usually simple: a local realtor, a licensed mortgage broker professional, and a decent home inspector.
 This trio is enough to help you buy your first few rental properties.

 However, as you move toward a multi-million dollar portfolio, the skills required to manage and grow that portfolio change in nature.
 The realtor who is great at finding a single-family home in the suburbs may not be the right person to negotiate a 12-unit commercial building.
 The general practice lawyer who handled your house closing may not understand the nuances of a complex Joint Venture agreement.

 Scaling requires a Power Team 2.0.
 You are no longer just an investor; you are the CEO of a real estate business.
+If your goal is to scale to 50 doors or move into multi-family commercial assets, your V1 team will eventually become your biggest bottleneck.
 Here are the specialized professionals you need in your circle to play at the next level.

 While many residential brokers can handle a 1-4 unit property, commercial lending is a different world.